swenlaur/machine-learning-ii/readme.md

 ## How to use Jupyter

-Jupyter is a cell based computational environment for data scripting and explorative programming.
+Jupyter is a cell-based computational environment for data scripting and explorative programming.
 It helps if you know:

 * [The cheat sheet](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/)
 * [Magic commands for code completion](https://forums.fast.ai/t/jupyter-notebook-how-to-enable-intellisense/8636)

 ## How not to delete your local changes!

-As this is evolving repository, we might happen to update files modified by you during exercise sessions.
+As this is an evolving repository, we might happen to update files modified by you during exercise sessions.
 This introduces conflicts!
-If you work with GIT without thinking ***you might loose all your work!***
+If you work with GIT without thinking ***you might lose all your work!***
 The simplest way to handle this is to rename files you have locally modified or move them out of the repository.
 If you want to play GIT hero you can create your local branch and pull changes from the master.
 May the force be with you!